geekaaron/Learning-OS/Chapter01/README.md

 ![](./Pictures/memory0.png)

-You can download this book, get more OS development resources form my github [https://github.com/geekaaron/Resources](https://github.com/geekaaron/Resources)
+You can download this book, get more OS development resources from my github [https://github.com/geekaaron/Resources](https://github.com/geekaaron/Resources)

 Now we can write a simple boot sector by at&t assembly that just perform an endless loop.